 Rodriquez’s cornet sound was velvety and florid as she easily navigated the extreme technical challenges presented in these pieces.
 She displayed a rare blend of virtuosic technique and fine musicality throughout.”
+ITG Journal

 I was very impressed, as was the audience, with her great sound, easy approach to the instrument and the confident presentation of a technically demanding work.
-Rachel showcased her complete control of the instrument…
+Rachel showcased her complete control of the instrument…Brass Band Bridge

 Raquel currently serves as the Trumpet Technology editor of the quarterly ITG Journal and is the editor of the ITG Video Website.
 Raquel’s scholarly activities have resulted in articles published in the Instrumentalist Magazine and ITG Journal.
-Raquel released an album, “Cincinnati Virtuosity” The Cornet Solos of Frank Simon and Herman Bellstedt, in 2013.
-The CD is available on CD Baby, Amazon, and iTunes.
+In 2014, she was awarded the University Teacher of the Year (2013-14) for District VI in Kentucky (KMEA).
+In 2012, Raquel was awarded an NKU Faculty Development Grant and recorded “Cincinnati Virtuosity” The Cornet Solos of Frank Simon and Herman Bellstedt in 2013.
+The CD is available on CD Baby, Amazon, iTunes and Spotify.

 As a teacher, she has enjoyed success in her college studio at NKU as well as with her private students who consistently earn top chairs in various district, regional and state festivals.
 Her students have gone on to successful careers as teachers and many have pursued advanced degrees in performance at some of the premiere graduate schools in the nation.